meinicke/meinicke.github.io/_includes/README.md

 # Scalability

-We did several experiments on small bechmark programms to analyze the scalability of variability-aware execution.
+We did several experiments on small bechmark programms to analyze the scalability of variability-aware execution compared to other approaches.
 All benchmarks are adjusteble to the number of options from 1 to 100.
 The measured results are shown in the three middle diagrams.
 The most right diagramms show how the options interact on date and on the program flow.

 <a href="/resources/VarexJ/benchmarks.PNG"><img alt="Benchmarks" src="/resources/VarexJ/benchmarks.PNG" width="800"/></a>